rimusz/coreos-kubernetes-cluster-osx/README.md

 Other links
 -----------
-* A solo Kubernetes Cluster VM App can be found here [Kubernetes Solo cluster for OS X](https://github.com/rimusz/kube-solo-osx).
+* A solo Kubernetes Cluster VM App can be found here [Kube-Solo for OS X](https://github.com/rimusz/kube-solo-osx).

-* A standalone one CoreOS VM App (good for docker images building and testing) can be found here [CoreOS-xhyve UI for OS X](https://github.com/rimusz/coreos-xhyve-ui).
+* A standalone one CoreOS VM App (good for docker images building and testing) can be found here [CoreOS VM for OS X](https://github.com/rimusz/coreos-osx).

-* Cluster one without Kubernetes CoreOS VM App can be found here [CoreOS-Vagrant Cluster GUI](https://github.com/rimusz/coreos-osx-gui-cluster).
+* Cluster one without Kubernetes CoreOS VM App can be found here [CoreOS-Vagrant Cluster](https://github.com/rimusz/coreos-osx-cluster).